 Generally speaking, tourists face few unique health problems in Egypt, but occasionally travelers experience some gastric disturbance resulting from drinking tap water or eating from a local restaurant not recommended by their tour guides or the receptionist in hotel.
 Some travelers might suffer sunburn or heatstroke from the heat and sun during the summer if they are not careful; however, taking the proper precautions and drinking bottled water can eliminate any health risks.

 Photography is allowed in most of the historical sites and museums in Egypt, but some of them have extra charges for taking in a camera.
 However, in some museums, like the Egyptian Museum of Antiquities, and some historical sites, like the Valley of the Kings in Luxor, photography is prohibited and visitors are asked to leave their cameras at the reception before entering.

 Our restaurant start in morning the breakfast at 7 am – 10 am

 lunch in 11.30 am – 3 pm and dinner at 6 pm – 10 pm

-As a rough guide, the check-in time is after 12 a.m.
+As a rough guide, the check-in 2 a.m.
 Let us know your arrival time in case you schedule and early check in we‘ll do our best to have your room available.

 As a rough guide, the check-out time is before 12pm.
-If you plan a late check out kindly let us know your departure time, we’ll our best to satisfy your needs
+If you plan a late check out kindly let us know your departure time one day before , we’ll our best to satisfy your needs

 Yes, Reception service is available 24 hours.